The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 ![Intervention](https://xiv.sleepyshiba.com/pld/assets/skill-intervention.png)

-Intervention gives your target a buff reducing damage taken, as well as providing a small regen effect.
+Intervention gives your target a buff that reduces damage taken, as well as provides a small regen effect.
 The damage reduction buff can be buffed by having either Rampart or Sentinel active when casting Intervention.

 ![Reprisal](https://xiv.sleepyshiba.com/pld/assets/skill-reprisal.png)